What would you do if your ability to hear was changed forever in an instant? This is the unique story of Carly, a

 Whilst trying to act normal, I turned to my colleague to the right of me to discuss the question that the presenter had asked us.
 We talked a little, and then I turned to my friend who was sitting on my left.
 I could see she was talking; her mouth was moving and she was looking at me and was gesturing.
 But I couldn’t hear anything she was saying.

 Q: What happened in the first days?
-And the time
+And the time afterwards?

-A: "The days following my sudden hearing loss, I tried to continue as normal.
+A: “The days following my sudden hearing loss, I tried to continue as normal.
 I went to my job as a teacher and struggled through the days.
-After
+After work I would go home and lie down in silence, and watch the room spin around me from the vertigo.”

 Q: What has been the long-term effect on your life?